mosaic-design-system/docs/src/guidelines/accessibility.md

     body: >-
       Where we do use Pendo within our products, we are limited by the levels of accessibility that Pendo offers in order to guarantee a AA level of accessibility.
-You can read more about the work that Pendo's commitment to accessibility [on their
+You can read more about the work that Pendo's doing to create an accessible product [on their
       blog](https://www.pendo.io/pendo-blog/pendos-commitment-to-web-accessibility/).